Date Updated: 07/25/2025

 • Do you have a personal or family history of colon cancer, polyps or familial adenomatous polyposis?

-• Do you take medications to reduce stomach acid?
+• Do you take medicines to reduce stomach acid?